Gerald D. Griffin: Project Gemini

 In June 1964 Griffin went to work at the Manned Spacecraft Center (renamed Lyndon B. Johnson Space Center in 1973).
 Project Mercury had recently ended and Project Gemini was just beginning.
 The USAF Agena was to be used as a rendezvous and docking target for the Gemini, and because of his background with the Agena Griffin was hired as an Agena flight controller.
-However, the second (and final) unmanned test flight of the Gemini-Titan was about to take place at Cape Canaveral, and Griffin was diverted to become a Gemini flight controller in the position of "GNC": Guidance, Navigation & Control.
+However, the second (and final) uncrewed test flight of the Gemini-Titan was about to take place at Cape Canaveral, and Griffin was diverted to become a Gemini flight controller in the position of "GNC": Guidance, Navigation & Control.
 He served as a GNC flight controller throughout the Gemini program, specializing in guidance, navigation, control and propulsion systems.
-At the completion of Project Gemini he was preparing for similar role for the Apollo program when the Apollo 1 fire occurred.
+At the completion of Project Gemini he was preparing for a similar role for the Apollo program when the Apollo 1 fire occurred.

 Apollo Program

 As a result of the Apollo 1 fire the Apollo mission schedule was delayed for 21 months.
-During the delay Griffin was named an Apollo flight director and served in that role for all of the Apollo Program manned missions.
+During the delay Griffin was named an Apollo flight director and served in that role for all of the Apollo Program crewed missions.
 Griffin was lead flight director for three lunar missions: Apollo 12, Apollo 15, and Apollo 17.
-Griffin's "Gold" team controlled two Earth launches (Apollo 12 and Apollo 15), and half of Apollo's six lunar landings (Apollo's 14, 16, and 17).
+Griffin's "Gold" team controlled two Earth launches (Apollo 12 and Apollo 15), and half of Apollo's six lunar landings (Apollo 14, 16, and 17).
 His team was scheduled to conduct the landing of Apollo 13, but when the landing was canceled as a result of the oxygen tank explosion, his team played a key role in the safe return of the astronauts.

 NASA Headquarters

 Assistant Administrator for Legislative Affairs

 Griffin was responsible for coordinating and orchestrating all NASA liaison activities with Congress.
-He served as the principal advisor to the Administrator and other NASA officials on matters involving relations with the Congress as well as state and local governments.
+He served as the principal advisor to the Administrator and other NASA officials on matters involving relations with Congress as well as state and local governments.